Launching Your Career in The Space Industry

 How did you end up in your apprenticeship role at AAC Clyde Space?

-“I went for an apprenticeship straight out of school and started working within the field I was interested in; it wasn’t as nerve-racking as the idea of putting everything into university/college at the time.
-I went for an interview with Tell Training to discuss my qualifications and what sectors I would like to work in, being electronics.
-They helped me to get the interview for AAC Clyde Space.
-At that point I had no idea what AAC Clyde Space was, only that they had a facility in Glasgow and were a tech company.
-So, when I got the interview, I researched AAC Clyde Space and was delighted to find that it was within the space industry, an industry that I had always been interested in!
-I went to the interview and I got a call back within the week with a start date.”
+“I went for an apprenticeship straight out of school as working within the field I was interested in and could develop within wasn’t as nerve wracking as the idea of putting everything into university/college at the time.
+I went for an interview with Tell Training to discuss my qualifications and what sectors I would like to work in, I then got an interview for AAC Clyde Space.
+At that point I had no idea what AAC Clyde Space was, only that they were in Glasgow and was a small tech company specialising in electronics because of my interests.
+So when I got the interview I looked up what AAC Clyde Space was to see that it was within the space industry something that I had always been interesting to me, went to the interview and I got a call back to work within the week with a start date.”

 What is it like for yourself working in the space sector?

-“To work in the space sector has always been an ambition of mine, I even expressed my love of all aspects of space in my interview, so to know I am one of the few people given this opportunity and to see where the space industry is heading makes me very excited for the future.”
+“To work in the space sector has always been something I’ve looked towards as a goal even from my interview I expressed my love of all aspects of space and how it affects our earth, so to know I am one of the few people given this opportunity and to see where the space industry is heading makes me very excited for the future.”

 What are your plans for after your apprenticeship?

 “I hope to go to university to continue building up my career within AAC Clyde Space and the space industry.
 Working within this industry has shown me that there are so many options within the space sector and I hope to remain within this fast growing industry for as long as possible.”

 We then talked with Samuel Chan Sin Yan, our Operation’s Intern based in Glasgow…